Homological mirror symmetry for toric orbifolds of toric del Pezzo surfaces: Toric del Pezzo surfaces

+Figure \ref{fg:dP1_coamoeba_vc} shows the argument projections of vanishing cycles.
+One can see in Figure \ref{fg:dP1_surface_vc} that there are two quadrangles and four triangles bounded by vanishing cycles, which give rise to non-trivial $A_\infty$-operations in the Fukaya category.
+By contracting these polygons, one obtains a graph on $W^{-1}(0)$, which projects to a dimer model by the argument map.
+Figure \ref{fg:dP1_graph} shows the pair $(G, D)$ of the resulting dimer model $G$ and a perfect matching $D$ on it, where the solid lines and dotted lines show edges of $G$ belonging to $D$ and $E \setminus D$ respectively.
+The colors of the nodes come from the signs in the corresponding $A_\infty$-operations.
+This shows that Conjecture \ref{conj:FukBT} holds in this case.

-The case of $\bP^1 \times \bP^1$ is proved in \cite{Ueda-Yamazaki_BTP}.
-The case of $\bP^2$ blown-up at two or three points are completely parallel to the case of $\bP^2$ blown-up at one point discussed above, and we omit the detail here.
+The case of $\bP^2$ blown-up at two or three points is completely parallel to the case of $\bP^2$ blown-up at one point above.
+In the case of $\bP^2$ blown-up at two points, we choose the Laurent polynomial

+which has five non-degenerate critical values.
+We choose straight line segments from the origin to critical values shown in Figure \ref{fg:dP2_critval} as a distinguished set of vanishing paths.
+Figure \ref{fg:dP2_vanishing_cycles} shows the images of the corresponding vanishing cycles by the $y$-projection.
+Vanishing cycles on $W^{-1}(0)$ are as in Figure \ref{fg:dP2_surface_vc}.
+One can see that there are one pentagon, two quadrangles, and three triangles bounded by vanishing cycles, which contribute to the $A_\infty$-operations in the Fukaya category.
+By contracting these polygons and taking the argument projection of the resulting graph, one obtains the pair $(G, D)$ of a dimer model $G$ and a perfect matching $D$ shown in Figure \ref{fg:dP2_graph_pm}.